“It doesn’t matter to the Lord whether He saves by the few or by the many” (I Samuel 14:6).

 What had happened is this…

 A few days after being called as pastor, while reading the old minutes of the church’s business meetings, I discovered we were within 5 weeks of our 20th anniversary.
 So, being green and untrained, I simply announced to the church the following Sunday that “May 20 is our 20th anniversary, and we’re going to have a Homecoming.”
-(I was hardly aware what that was, other than a high attendance.)
+(I was hardly aware what a homecoming was, other than a high attendance.)
 I announced our attendance goal as 65, and said, “If we hit this goal, I’ll sing you a solo.”

 I had never sung a solo in my life, but they didn’t know that.
 (Neither did they care, but I didn’t know that.)